Showing posts with label IFA. Show all posts

 Wednesday, January 4, 2017

 The Trabant was built at the old Audi factory in Zwickau for more than 30 years.
 The factory is now the August Horch Museum and the museum normally has a large exhibition dedicated to the factory's post-war history.
-The collection includes a rare post-war Horch 930S and an extensive display of IFA and Trabants.
+The collection includes a rare post-war Horch 930S and an extensive display of IFA vehicles and Trabants.
 Unfortunately for us, when we visited the museum in July 2017, the post-war section was closed for renovation.
-Part of the post-war museum collection has been moved to the nearby Trabant International Register museum.
-We took the opportunity to visit the little collection and it was a very pleasant local museum staffed by enthusiastic volunteers.
-If you are in visiting Zwickau it is worthwhile making a detour.http://www.intertrab.com/category/ausstellung/
+Part of the post-war museum collection had been moved to the nearby Trabant International Register museum, so we took the opportunity to visit the little collection and it was a very pleasant local museum staffed by enthusiastic volunteers.
+Today, the collection is back at the August Horch Museum in a greatly expanded wing. https://www.horch-museum.de/

-The predecessors - IFA F8 and F9, which were copies of DKW prewar cars.
+The Trabant's predecessors - IFA F8 and F9, which were copies of DKW prewar cars. https://dkwautounionproject.blogspot.com/2017/07/trabant-east-german-peoples-car.html

-The IFA F9 was the realisation of the 1939 DKW F9 'Hohnklasse.'
+The IFA F9 was the realization of the 1939 DKW F9 'Hohnklasse.'
 DKW only built 9 pre-production examples before the war intervened.
-IFA recovered a single example in Leipzig and used it to reverse engineer their version of the car. http://heinkelscooter.blogspot.com.au/2012/12/1939-dkw-f9-prototype.html
+IFA managed to recovered a single surviving example in Leipzig and used it to reverse engineer their version of the car.
+That they were able to revive the car and get back into production by 1949 was a miracle. https://dkwautounionproject.blogspot.com/2020/07/the-development-of-ifa-f9.html

 The Horch P240.
 During the war Horch had ceased manufacturing luxury cars and become a heavy truck manufacturer.
 After the war they continued building trucks but they did have a few Horch 930 chassis tucked away and they were used to build half a dozen limousines for party officials.
 These cars were so prized that Horch was contracted to build a production car.
 The result was the P240.
 It was a far cry from the extravagant luxury of their prewar cars but these were austere times.
 Only a few hundred were built. http://heinkelscooter.blogspot.com.au/2011/02/veb-sachsenring-east-germanys-peoples.html